 \subsection{The main results}

 An {\em irreducible holomorphic symplectic manifold} is a simply connected compact K\"{a}hler manifold $X$, such that $H^0(X,\Omega^2_X)$ is generated by an everywhere non-degenerate holomorphic two-form.
-An irreducible holomorphic symplectic manifold of real dimension $4n$ admits a Riemannian metric with holonomy $Sp(n)$ \cite{beauville-varieties-with-zero-c-1}.
-Such a metric is called {\em hyperk\"{a}hler}.

 Let $S$ be a smooth K\"{a}hler $K3$ surface and $S^{[n]}$ the Hilbert scheme of length $n$ zero dimensional subschemes of $S$. $S^{[n]}$ is an irreducible holomorphic symplectic manifold \cite{beauville-varieties-with-zero-c-1}.
 An irreducible holomorphic symplectic manifold $X$ is said to be of {\em $K3^{[n]}$-type}, if $X$ is deformation equivalent to $S^{[n]}$, for a $K3$ surface $S$.
 The moduli space of manifolds of $K3^{[n]}$-type is $21$-dimensional, if $n\geq 2$.
 In particular, a generic manifold of $K3^{[n]}$-type is not the Hilbert scheme of any $K3$ surface.

+Let $Y$ be a compact K\"{a}hler manifold.
+A Hodge class $\alpha\in H^{i,i}(Y,\RationalNumbers)$ is said to be {\em analytic}, if $\alpha$ belongs to the subring of $H^*(Y,\RationalNumbers)$ generated by the Chern classes of coherent analytic sheaves on $Y$.
+When $Y$ is projective, a class is analytic if and only if it is algebraic.
+The aim of this paper is to prove that certain interesting Hodge classes on the product $X\times X$ of every manifold of $K3^{[n]}$-type, $n\geq 2$, are analytic.
+We define these Hodge classes next via parallel transport of monodromy invariant Hodge classes on $S^{[n]}\times S^{[n]}$, where $S$ is a $K3$ surface.

 \begin{defi} {\rm Let $X$ be an irreducible holomorphic symplectic manifold.
 An automorphism $g$ of the cohomology ring $H^*(X,\Integers)$ is called a {\em monodromy operator}, if there exists a family $\X \rightarrow B$ (which may depend on $g$) of irreducible holomorphic symplectic manifolds, having $X$ as a fiber over a point $b_0\in B$, and such that $g$ belongs to the image of $\pi_1(B,b_0)$ under the monodromy representation.
 The {\em monodromy group} $Mon(X)$ of $X$ is the subgroup of $GL(H^*(X,\Integers))$ generated by all the monodromy operators. } \end{defi}